 Pork salad?
 You bet.
 It’s a dish where ground pork finally gets to be centre stage.
-Toasted and ground rice is a common garnish for Thai salads; use sticky rice, which is also worth buying for this dessert.
+Toasted and ground rice is a common garnish for Thai salads; use sticky rice, which is also worth buying for this recipe.
 There are instructions below to adjusting the amount of lime juice and fish sauce; if you’re new to Thai cooking, getting the right balance of flavours is a fun process of trial and error.

 - 3 tbsp (45 ml) uncooked white sticky rice (also called sweet rice or glutinous rice) or jasmine rice